RamiB1234/mdlbeast-events-front/README.md

 - As a prerequisite, set up the [server side](https://github.com/RamiB1234/mdlbeast-events-server) and ensures it's listenting for requests
 - Clone the repository
-- Run 'npm install' to install the needed packages
+- Run `npm install` to install the needed packages
-- Run 'npm start' to start the development server
+- Run `npm start` to start the development server
 - Navigate to `.env` file in the root directory and update the `REACT_APP_API_URL` accoarding to your server setup